 No reliable statistics exist yet for how many of these procedures have been done.
 The current scientific literature supports the use of sleeve gastrectomy as a primary bariatric procedure.
 This means that the indications for the sleeve are the same as other covered procedures such as gastric bypass or adjustable Lap Band.
 The National Institutes of Health (NIH) requires a body mass index (BMI) greater than 35.
 This is the equivalent of being about 80 pounds overweight for men and 60 pounds overweight for women.
 People with BMI’s over 30 may be candidates for weight loss surgery if they suffer from obesity-related illnesses such as diabetes, high blood pressure, high cholesterol or sleep apnea.

 A BMI takes height and weight into account to measure body fatness.
 A BMI of 30 or higher in adults is considered obese.

 Gastric sleeve surgery also may be appropriate for people who can’t return as often for the follow-up visits and Lap Band Fills required by gastric banding procedures such as Lap Band surgery or Realize Band surgery.

-Sleeve gastrectomy is also an appropriate re-operation or Bariatric Revision surgery for patient who had a prior gastric banding surgery such as Lap Band or Realize Band that had experience weight regain, poor weight loss, poor of difficult follow ups for gastric band adjustments, gastric band complications such as dilated gastric pouch, dilated esophagus, Gastric band slip or obstructions.
-Sometimes the gastric band can be removed and a laparoscopic sleeve gastrectomy be perform at the same operation.
+Sleeve gastrectomy is also an appropriate re-operation or Bariatric Revision surgery for patient who had a prior gastric banding surgery such as Lap Band or Realize Band that had experience weight regain, poor weight loss, poor of difficult follow-ups for gastric band adjustments, gastric band complications such as dilated gastric pouch, dilated esophagus, Gastric band slip or obstructions.
+Sometimes the gastric band can be removed and a laparoscopic sleeve gastrectomy can be performed at the same operation.

 Some surgeons require patients to go on special diets in the week(s) before the procedure.